 You can clear desk from that mountain of receipts by using apps like Receipt Bank and Expensify.
 Simply snap a picture of the receipt through an app on your phone and it will automatically read all the data and file it in the cloud for easy retrieval.
 It can also be integrated with your accounting software, so you can save loads of time on manual data entry (on average 48 hours per year – that’s two days extra to tackle your year-end catch-up bookkeeping!)

-You need a catch-up bookkeeping process
+A reliable catch-up bookkeeping process

 New technology and third-party integrated apps made catch-up bookkeeping less of an ordeal but you still need a systematic process to get your books done on time.
 Otherwise, it will just be like clutching at straws to pull down the haystack.